adalmia123/adalmia123.github.io/HCI/Project_1/Webpage.md

 # Contextual Inquiry

 To gather information on the challenges users faced while using Piazza, we performed Contextual Inquiry by having two different users perform some given tasks on the site.
+Our first user is someone who has had some experience being a CA for courses that use Piazza.
+Our second user is someone who has used Piazza for some of his classes before.
 We will analyze the actions the users took to complete the tasks to see what ways we could improve Piazza.

 ## User 1: Course Assistant